 It can be physically hard caring for someone who may not understand or want your help.
 Dementia Caregivers have a delicate balance to know when and how their loved one needs support.
 Dementia isn’t just about memory, it brings up a host of other issues depending on the type of dementia you have and how quickly it progresses.

-You can see issues with balance, visual perception, disinhibited behaviours, muscle weakness etc. These other impacts may mean you need to physically support your loved one in some way.
+You see issues with balance, visual perception, disinhibited behaviours, muscle weakness etc. This may mean you need to physically support your loved one in some way.
 This in turn can lead to strains, backache etc that adversely affect your own health.
 You can find tips in this article on how to avoid caregiver injuries here.